Filter! 18th April 2022.

 Me - "It is the same thing, because something happened regardless of being experienced."

-He - "My original question was about the basis of what's kept and what isn't kept in the reference library"
+He tries again - explaining that his original question was about he basis of what's kept and what isn't kept in my personal, mental reference library.

 Me - "Why have I got all this junk in my library - is that the question?
 Well this is my understanding about the journeys that people make I guess.
 And the use of fantasy with reality, that interface (writing as an interface).
 The use of 'virtual', I've always used that "